iblh/material-theme-docs/intro-en.md

 - `button_color`: the color used for buttons
 - `android_chrome_color`: the color of the Chrome address bar
 - `buffer`: the top loading progress bar buffers
+- `nprogress_color`: the color of the top loading progress bar
+- `nprogress_buffer`: the top loading progress bar buffers

 #### js_effect